denniswcai/SmpCommandLine/README.md

   ## SmpCommandLine is a light-weight header-file-only c++ tool for user command line parsing
     and argument extraction.

-  ## NOTE: For a qucik reference of usage, you may directly check the example codes in
+  ## NOTE: For a quick reference of usage, you may directly check the example codes in
     SmpCommandLine_Demo.cpp

   ## Terminology: In command line, arguments provided by user are separated by space.
 In general,